Welcome to Bike Odyssey

 Our team is sensational.
 Every Tour Leader has 10+ years experience and is part of every step of the tour building process.
-They will give you the best experience possible.
+They will give you the best bicycle touring experience possible.
 Read about them and you will see they are the industry leaders.

-Lionheart – Venice to Aquitaine
+Lionheart – Venice to Paris

 This tour undeniably encompasses some of the best riding, food and wine regions, and castle of all Europe.
 From the Dolomites to Bavaria, the Austrian Alps to Burgundy and the Black Forest to the Loire.
 This and our other cycling holidays will not disappoint!

 I was captivated from the first by the notion of historically themed epic cycling journeys, but I had no idea about the level of real support that Sam and his team was going to provide.
 Our journey was certainly epic in every way; the daily distances stretched me physically and we were unlucky to cop some really wet weather during the first weeks of the tour.
 The support really amazed me.
 There were days when we arrived at our destination soaked and nearly done in, but our bikes were whisked away for clean up and we were met with enthusiastic congratulations from the team and snacks and drinks for an immediate pick-me-up.
 This was always followed by utter relaxation in wonderful accommodation and great food.
 On the ride itself, the bike guides were a revelation to me.
 The last part of the climb to the Gotthardt was looking a bit grim until a smiling face appeared at my side and suggested a pause for a photo opportunity might just let me catch my breath.
 Despite being the last rider at the col who wanted to make the cold descent in the mist, companion riders and guides all encouraged me to go for it.